Lich-Corals/linux-file-converter-addon/README.md

 ## 3.1 Automatic updates
 Automatic updates are only working in the home dictionary.
 If you've installed the script at the system-wide location, you may turn off automatic updates.
 <br/><br/>To <b>turn off automatic updates</b>, open the config file with a text editor and set the `automaticUpdates` variable to 'false'.

-## 3.2 Manual update trigger
 To <b>manually trigger a self-update</b>, just open the .py file with a text editor and change the value of the `converterVersion` variable.

-## 3.3 Shown menu items
+## 3.2 Shown menu items
 To turn off the <b>patch note button</b> in the context menu, open the config file with a text editor and set the `showPatchNoteButton` variable to 'false'.
 <br/><br/>To turn off the <b>Configure NFC43 button</b> in the context menu, open the config file with a text editor and set the `showConfigHint` variable to 'false'.
 <br/><br/>To turn off the '<b>convert to square</b>' option, open the config file with a text editor and set the `convertToSquares` variable to 'false'.
 <br/><br/>To turn off the '<b>convert to wallpaper</b>' function, open the config file with a text editor and set the `convertToWallpapers` variable to 'false'.

-## 3.4 Patch note pop-up
+## 3.3 Other options
 To turn off the <b>patch note pop-up</b>, open the config file with a text editor and set the `showPatchNotes` variable to 'false'.
+To turn off the <b>Double script installation Warning</b>, open the config file with a text editor and set the `checkForDoubleInstallation` variable to 'false'.

 # 4. Updating
-If the script is installed in the home folder (~/.local/share/nautilus-python/extensions/), it will update automatically as long as the automatic updates aren't disabled.
+If the script is installed in the home folder (~/.local/share/nautilus-python/extensions/) or has permissions to write in it's dictionary, it will update automatically as long as the automatic updates aren't disabled.

-If automatic updates are disabled or the script is installed in the root folder, you can run the installation commands again.
+If automatic updates are disabled, you can run the installation commands again to update the program.
 # 5. Usage

 Just right click on an supported file and choose the "Convert to..." option.
 In this sub menu you can select any file type you want to convert to.